NinevaStudios/nineva-docs/docs/ue-plugins/monetization-unreal.md

 ![](images/monetization/monetization-14.png)

-!> Due to the threading issues (delegate functions have to be executed in the main game thread), some delegates can not be overriden in blueprints, and you have to write the logic for them in the code.
+!> Due to the threading issues (delegate functions have to be executed in the main game thread), some delegates can not be overridden in blueprints, and you have to write the logic for them in the code.

 These are two methods in the `MGIosPaymentQueue.cpp` file: